vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 Open Borders Conference (the two reasons I want to donate to it).

-Since I limited my investigation to the range of values that I was actually likely to donate, I don't have a very exact sense of the marginal value of substantially larger amounts of funding, nor is this the right post to go over that.
+Since I limited my investigation to the range of values that I was actually likely to donate, I don't have a very clear sense of the marginal value of substantially larger amounts of funding, nor is this the right post to go over that.
 But I can say the following: